juleswhite/CSX278/Assignments/Asgn5/README.md

 All appropriate changes have been made, so to view the console simply start the console by navigating to the directory with the docker-compose.yml file in your docker terminal and running `docker-compose up`.
 Then, start the microservice by running `./gradlew bootrun` from a different terminal in the same directory.
 You can find the console at your_ip:5601.

+###### Instructions

+Start your service and JHipster console.

+####### Adding Visualization To Dashboard

+Kibana comes with some pre-made visualizations that you can quickly add to your dashboard.
+Navigate to the "Dashboard" tab in the JHipster console and add the pre-made visualization "Log Count".
+Click on the name in the legend and change the color of the series.
+In Kibana, you can also create your own visualizations that are more specific to your project.

+####### Creating Custom Visualizations

+You will first create a visualization based on the automatically added performance metrics.
+Navigate to the JHipster console in a browser and select the "Visualize" tab.
+From here, create a new line chart using the logstash pattern that maps the number of "INFO" logs over time.
+The y-axis should be labeled "INFO Logs" and the x-axis should be "@timestamp per 30 seconds".
+Save this visualization as "INFO Logs Over Time" and then add it to your dashboard.

+Next, open up the microservice, login and navigate to the entities page.
+Create five new people with any field information you want.
+Next, create your own vertical bar chart visualization that maps how many objects are created over time.
+The x-axis should be a date histogram.
+Choose a small enough time interval so that there are multiple bars in the visualization.
+Save this as "New Objects" and add it to your Dashboard.

+Note: For this part, you will need to find a unique log that is called each time an object is created and then query for that.
+Make sure the visualization includes all 5 people you just created.
+The discover tab is useful for this.

+The last visualization you should create should map "DEBUG" logs.
+This should be a bar chart like the previous visualization with results aggregated by the minute.
+If errors occur in the application, a visualization like this (but with "ERROR") would be helpful in indicating what went wrong and when.

+To turn in this part of the assignment, create a folder in Solutions/Asgn5 in your repo and add screenshots of your overall dashboard and individual images of all 4 visualizations added.

 ### Team Members